 Get ready for a story of life, family, and poetry!

 Billy answers all these questions.
-With love and support from his stimulating, and sometimes exasperating family.
+With love and support from his stimulating, and sometimes exasperating, family.
 But The Year of Billy Miller has a wholesome, safe heart.
 It not only teaches Billy how to “turn lovely bits of rummage into art.”
 It will also teach families how to read and share together safely.
-And it will inspire students to conquer any grade as confidently as Billy Miller does.
+And it will inspire students to conquer any year as confidently as Billy Miller conquers 2nd grade.